- Ph.D., University of Illinois at Urbana – Champaign, 2004

 - Making Gardens of Their Own: Gardening Manuals For Women, 1500-1750.
 Series III.
 Early Englishwomen in Print.
 Ashgate Press, 2007.

 - Munroe, Jennifer and Rebecca Laroche.
-“On a Bank of Rue; or Material Ecofeminist Inquiry and the Garden of Richard II, Act III, scene iv.” (forthcoming in Shakespeare Studies, 2013).
+“On a Bank of Rue; or Material Ecofeminist Inquiry and the Garden of Richard II, Act III, scene iv.”
+(Shakespeare Studies, 2013).

 - Munroe, Jennifer. “’My innocent diversion of gardening’: Mary Somerset’s Plants.”
 Renaissance Studies 25: 111-23 (2011).
 Reprinted in Locus Amoenus.
 Ed.
 Alexander Samson.
 Wiley-Blackwell, 2012, pp. 111-123.